 If we complete our financing plan as described below, we expect to record a \$70 million pre-tax charge in the second quarter 2003 to recognize the remaining unamortized fees associated with the 2002 Credit Facility.
-Excluding this charge, we continue to expect that second quarter 2003 earnings will be in the range of 9 cents to 12 cents per share although actual results may differ from our expectations.
+Excluding this charge, we continue to expect that second quarter 2003 earnings will be in the range of 9 cents to 12 cents per share on a diluted basis, after giving effect to the completion of the financing plan and exercise by the underwriters of their overallotment option in full with respect to our common stock and Series C mandatory convertible preferred stock offerings, although actual results may differ from our expectations.